 If you receive a one-time payment that is more or less than a specific charge, the best way to reconcile this is to:

-Temporarily set the the client to "yes" for manual payment processing: Clients tab > Edit client > 'Yes' for manual payment processing > Save
+Temporarily set the the client to "ON" for manual payment processing: Clients tab > Client > Payment > Edit > Manual Payment Processing Only - ON > Save.

 Click "record payment" and enter amount, payment type, and any notes: Clients tab > Client > Statement > "Record Payment"

-Set the client back to "no" for manual payment processing: Clients tab > Edit client > 'No' for manual payment processing > Save
+Change the client back to "OFF" for manual payment processing: Clients tab > Client > Payment > Edit > Manual Payment Processing Only - OFF > Save.

 This recorded payment will display on the Client's Statement as "paid" and keeps your revenue reports accurate for your accounting (as opposed to applying a credit).
-Additionally, this applies the payment correctly for your clients and their records as well.
+Additionally, this applies the payment correctly to your client's bill and also helps your client maintain accurate records of their billing.

-When a client is set to "yes" for manual, The Food Corridor does not attempt automatic payment processing for them.
-Once the client is ready to continue automatic payments and is set back to "no" for manual, the system will resume billing as usual for any due charges.
+When a client is set to "ON" for 'Manual Payments Only', The Food Corridor does not attempt automatic payment processing for them.
+Once the client is ready to continue automatic payments and is set back to "OFF" for 'Manual Payments Only', the system will resume automatic payment processing for any due charges.